UweTrottmann/SeriesGuide/docs/guidelines.md

 ## Coding patterns

+### Concurrency

+`java.net.HttpURLConnection` may use OkHttp internally, which throws `java.io.InterruptedIOException` on interrupts (in `com.android.okhttp.okio.Timeout.throwIfReached`).
+It's also used by `com.google.api.client.http.javanet.NetHttpTransport` used for Cloud.

+Non-suspending Room database operations clear the interrupted flag (in the internal `runBlockingUninterruptible`).

 ### Kotlin

 For function calls, specify names of function parameters when the name of the passed value does not